Do you call Mercy Hill your church home? It’s common to refer to the church you regularly attend as “my…

 We believe church planting is God’s strategy for fulfilling the Great Commission.
 It is the most effective strategy for seeing lives and communities transformed by the gospel.
 We also believe that everything rises and falls on leadership.
 The number one factor in whether a church plant survives or fails is the preparation of the lead planter.
 Our Church Planting Residency is designed to prepare planters to plant with their maximum potential.

-Our residency isn’t an internship, rather, it is a full-time, salaried, 9-month training position at The Summit Church in Raleigh-Durham for lead planters.
+Our residency isn’t an internship, rather, it is a full-time, salaried, 9-month training position hosted by The Summit Church in Raleigh-Durham for lead planters.
 Qualified applicants will have previously demonstrated high capacity leadership ability as a local church pastor or in an equivalent position in the business world.
 Participants receive a realistic experience of life and ministry in a church planting church while preparing to plant a church in North America.
 Residents receive assessment, training, and ongoing coaching through the Summit Network while recruiting a team, fundraising, and developing the strategy for the future plant.
 Upon successful completion of the program, participants will be sent out to plant.

 Inquiry → Assessment → Approval → Residency